sanchezcandela424/Allbird-Admin/README.md

 # Description

-The E-Commerce Admin Dashboard with Stripe Integration is a robust web application designed to streamline and enhance the management of an e-commerce website.
+The Allbird Admin with Stripe Integration is a robust web application designed to streamline and enhance the management of an Allbird website.
 Developed using cutting-edge technologies like Next JS, TypeScript, Tailwind CSS, Shadcn UI, Planet Scale, Prisma, zustand, clerk auth, Cloudinary, and Stripe, this comprehensive dashboard provides administrators with a powerful toolkit to oversee and optimize various aspects of the online store.

 # Key Features